voltrb/volt/Readme.md

 ## Component Generator

 Components can easily be shared as a gem.
 Volt provides a scaffold for component gems.
-In a folder (not in a volt project), simply type: volt component {component_name}  This will create the files needed for the gem.
+In a folder (not in a volt project), simply type: volt gem {component_name}  This will create the files needed for the gem.
 Note that all volt component gems will be prefixed with volt- so they can easily be found by others.

 While developing, you can use the component by placing the following in your Gemfile: